 Measures student progress by tracking collected data points

-Performance monitoring is essential in special education classrooms, which offers a higher degree of accountability compared to traditional general education settings.
+Progress monitoring is essential in special education classrooms, which offers a higher degree of accountability compared to traditional general education settings.

 Quarterly progress reports track a student’s progress in special education and provide insight into the level of progression (or the lack thereof).

-These performance monitoring data points inform instructional decisions and ensure that the IEP goals remain relevant for the student.
+These progress monitoring data points inform instructional decisions and ensure that the IEP goals remain relevant for the student.
 It also enables curriculum-based measurements and other forms of assessment to become tailored for the student’s individual needs.

 Documents efforts provided to meet IEP goals

 It is vital to accurately document interactions with students as the IEP team is conducting progress monitoring.
-Having a centralized place to document data collected on the student (such as date, time, outcome, and notes) helps special education teams prove that they are actively working with the student to acheive their IEP goals.
+Having a centralized place to document data collected on the student (such as date, time, outcome, and notes) helps special education teams prove that they are actively working with the student to achieve their IEP goals.

 The more traditional way of tracking all of this documentation is in large data binders that teachers use to store data sheets on the student.
 Unfortunately, this puts a lot of responsibility on the teacher to be organized and not lose their data.
 More advanced districts leverage IEP data collection tools to store and graph their data for them.

 SpedTrack’s Progress Monitoring solution seamlessly integrates with their Special Education suite to provide time savings, insightful graphing, and centralized storage of student progress.
 This gives confidence to know that: